 this Amendment shall not apply to any EOL Transactions entered into and documented in a confirmation executed and delivered by both parties, during the period between the Effective Date and the Execution Date.

 The Governing Agreements are further amended as provided in the Annexes attached hereto.
-To the extent that EPMI and Counterparty supersede the Power Master by entering into a new Master Purchase and Sale Agreement using the form supplied by the Edison Electric Institute (“EEI Master”), such EEI Master shall become a Governing Agreement for purposes of this Amendment, provided, however, that Annex A shall not apply to any EOL Transactions under the EEI Master.

 Each of ENA, EPMI and Counterparty consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
 Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
 No party shall object to the admissibility of such EOL records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.
+The electronic records of an EOL Transaction shall be the controlling evidence of the parties’ agreement with regard to such EOL Transaction.
+To the extent that the terms in the electronic records of an EOL Transaction conflict with any terms in a Governing Agreement, the terms in the electronic records of the EOL Transaction shall control.

 Except as expressly provided herein, the Governing Agreements are not otherwise modified or amended.
 In particular, the confirmation process, if any, with respect to transactions other than EOL Transactions remains unchanged.

-This Amendment shall be governed by and construed in accordance with the law specified as governing the Governing Agreement in question and shall be binding on and inure to the benefit of the parties and their respective successors and permitted assigns.
+As applied to each EOL Transaction, this Amendment shall be governed by and construed in accordance with the law specified as governing the Governing Agreement in question and shall be binding on and inure to the benefit of the parties and their respective successors and permitted assigns.

-IN WITNESS WHEREOF, the parties have executed this Amendment on , 2001 (the “Execution Date”) but effective as of the date first above written.
+IN WITNESS WHEREOF, the parties have executed this Amendment on October __, 2001 (the “Execution Date”) but effective as of the date first above written.

 ENRON NORTH AMERICA CORP.